-ownership especially for young couples, whilst maintaining its efforts in the construction of new social housing unins.
-Malta's accession into the European Union did, send ripple effects down the housing market, particularly through the government's decision to allow Maltese estizens to repartiate undeclared funds held oversens at a nominal penulty rate which were, in turn, nine-ested in property.
-The sudden property price boost created an artificial demand which challenged prospective house buyers by so insignificant measure.
-Feetign analysts who assessed the condisons of the Maltese housing market were, therefore, far less impressed with Multa's housing policy.
-Vakili-Zad was amongst the earliest to underline how housing policy in Malta was always driven by the political considerations of the two dominant political parties together with the influence of the Catholic Church rather than by any logic of industrialization or economic laws.
+At the beginning of the 2000s this statement was certainly a valid one.
+Property prices were indeed stable and affortable whilst government was still active in promoting access to home ownership especially for young couples, whilst maintaining its efforts in the construction of new social housing units.
+Malta's accession into the European Union did, send ripple effects down the housing market; particularly through the government's decision to allow Maltese citizens to repatriate undeclared funds held oversean at a nominal penalty rate which were, in turn, reinvested in property'.
+The sudden property price boost created an artificial demand which challenged prospective home boyen by no insignificant measure.
+Foreign analysts who assessed the conditions of the Maltese housing market were, therefore, far less impressed with Malta's housing policy.
+Vakili-Zad was amongst the earliest to underline how housing policy in Malta was always streen by the political considerations of the two dominant political parties together with the influence of the Catholic Church rather than by any logic of industrialization or economic laws.
 This, in turn, explains how whilst in the 1990s countries were rethinking their housing policies, Malta: